Tsoronis/AFNS_Master_Thesis_Code/README.md

 ``pip install QuantLib``

 **Other dependencies can be downloaded from this repository like yield_adj_term.py, Chart.py etc.**
-**Anaconda Python 3 installation includes NumPy, pandas, scipy, matplotlib, and sklearn which are used in the above modules**
+**Anaconda Python 3 installation includes NumPy, pandas, scipy, matplotlib, and sklearn which are used in the above modules.**

 **Possible improvements:**